 Mill adviser and Planting Adviser make annual visit to evaluate the performance of the mill and estates.
 General Manager visits the estates on quarterly basis to review estate performance against Sime Darby standard.
-Latest Planting Adviser visit was on 20 - 22 March 2012.
+Latest visit was in September 2012.
 Issues highlighted were rectified by the estate management.
 All operating units maintain DOSH and DOE Visit Records as well.

-DOSH last visited on 28 August 2012.
-DOE visited on 17 July to collect effluent sample and visit the mill.
-There were no any issues highlighted by both regulatory bodies.
-Last internal RSPO compliance audit was conducted on 24 May 2012.
-Noncompliance found during the internal assessment was corrected by the operating units.
-All identified noncompliance was addressed by the operating units.
-As an area for improvement an observation was raised (indicator 4.1.2): Records of monitoring and the action taken are maintained and documented.
-However it is noted that the Master record list (form CR-01/MRL) should be available during the assessment.
+DOSH last visited on 11 June 2012.
+Last internal RSPO compliance audit was conducted on 13 August 2012.
+There were no major issues.
+All identified minor non compliance was addressed by the operating units.